West Virginia atheist inmate sues over Christian programming

 In the “Big Book,” the foundational document of these programs, “Chapter 4: We Agnostics” tells atheists and agnostics that they are “doomed to alcoholic death” unless they “seek Him.”
 The chapter characterizes non-believers as “handicapped by obstinacy, sensitiveness, and unreasoning prejudice.”

 American Atheists has supported legislation to require that the criminal justice system inform defendants of their right to a secular recovery option, such as SMART Recovery or LifeRing.
-One such bill passed in New York, but it was vetoed by Democratic Gov. Kathleen Hochul in December 2022.
+One such bill passed in New York, but it was vetoed by Democratic Gov. Kathy Hochul in December 2022.